jinxinyang/litechain/README.en.md

 # litechain

 #### Description
-让嵌入式设备可以被LLM赋能
+Enabling embedded devices to be empowered by LLMS
+The basic communication mode is used to encapsulate the tools compatible with the langchain interface
+The underlying IO is invoked to implement the corresponding operation

 #### Software Architecture
-Software architecture description
+Three-tier architecture
+MCAL: Etherent CAN UART Flash RAM EEPROM Core(including interrupt and clock)
+MODULE:Model_IO Retrieval Chains Memory Agents Callbacks
+APP: An application is composed of an application chain and its corresponding modules

 #### Installation

-1.  xxxx
-2.  xxxx
-3.  xxxx
+/*TODO*/

 #### Instructions

-1.  xxxx
-2.  xxxx
-3.  xxxx
+/*TODO*/

 #### Contribution

 1. Fork the repository
 2. Create Feat_xxx branch
 3. Commit your code
 4. Create Pull Request

 #### Gitee Feature